Humoyun209/testStore/readme.md

 ***Briefly about my E2E test:***

 *I tried to automate the process from user authorization to product purchase.
-Checked many processes, including the process of checking the user's shopping cart after purchase*
+Checked many processes, including the process of checking the user's shopping cart after purchase, the appearance of alerts and much more*